The Stockholm Christmas Market is up and running for 2021.

 Sampling all the snacks was my favorite activity at the market this year.
 As mentioned above, I like to start off with a cup of hot mulled wine.
 I do this to keep warm, but also because it’s wine.
 You get me!

-With my mulled wine in hand, I wander from chalet to chalet in search of other snacks.
+With a mulled wine in hand, I wander from chalet to chalet in search of other snacks.
 This year they were serving hot dogs, waffles, toasted nuts, chocolates, egg nog, and hot cocoa.

 Yes, I tried it all, and all was delicious.
 If you’re wondering, I liked the mulled wine and waffle the most.